 When that finishes, tap the “Reboot System” button to boot back into Android.

 If TWRP asks if you want to install SuperSU now, choose “Do Not Install”.
 Sometimes, TWRP can’t detect that you already have SuperSU, so it’ll ask to flash its built-in version.
 But it’s almost always best to flash the latest version of SuperSU yourself, which we’ve just done.

 Managing Root Permissions With the SuperSU App

-As part of the rooting process, your rooting tool of choice will generally install SuperSU, Superuser, or a similar app onto your phone or tablet.
-This app provides an interface where you can control which other apps on your phone get root permissions.
-Whenever an app wants to request root permissions, it has to ask your SuperSU app, which pops up a permission prompt.
+When you reboot your phone, you should see the new SuperSU icon in your app drawer.
+SuperSU controls which other apps on your phone get root permissions.
+Whenever an app wants to request root permissions, it has to ask your SuperSU app, which will show a request prompt.

-Want to unroot?
-The tool you used to root may allow you to unroot a device, too.
-However, the easiest way to unroot is to use the SuperSU app that’s probably installed on your device.
-Open the SuperSU app, go to its Settings screen, and tap the “Full unroot” option.
+If you ever want to unroot, open the SuperSU app, go to its Settings screen, and tap the “Full unroot” option.
 It will attempt to unroot your device.
-If it works for you, this is definitely the easiest way to do unroot.
+If it works for you, this is definitely the easiest way to unroot your phone.